-Keeping your timber floors as clean as possible will not only keep it sparkling and looking beautiful, it will reduce the number of scratches your timber floor receives from abrasive dust and dirt.
-To keep dust and surface dirt under control, clean your timber floorboards with a soft-bristled broom, a vacuum cleaner or an electrostatic mop once a week.
+Keeping your timber floors as clean as possible will keep your floors sparkling and looking beautiful.
+It will also reduce the amount of scratches your timber floor receives from abrasive dust and dirt.
+To keep dust and surface dirt under control, clean your timber floorboards with a soft-bristled broom or vacuum cleaner once a week.

-Timber Floor Care Tip #2: Keep Your Floors Free of Dust and Dirt
+Timber Floor Care Tip #2: Mop Your Floor

-For stubborn dirt that won’t lift with a broom or vacuum cleaner, a mop is your best bet.
+For stubborn dirt that won’t lift with a broom or vacuum cleaner, an electrostatic mop is your best bet.
 Check first that your timber floor has not been waxed, as waxed floors should never be mopped.
 If your timber floors have been coated with a polyurethane finish, go ahead.

 Here are some useful guidelines:

 • Choose a soft, microfibre mop – A microfibre mop that has been thoroughly washed will not leave lint or scratch the timber.

 • The ideal mopping solution for a timber floor – Mix cool to lukewarm water with a pH neutral floor cleaner.
 Avoid harsh acidic cleaners, such as bleach and vinegar, as these can damage certain timber finishes.

 • Wring your mop well – Mop your timber floors with a barely damp mop to avoid flooding your timber floor with water.
 Using as little water as possible will help protect the moisture balance of the timber and prevent your floors from expanding and cupping.

 • Never use a steam mop, furniture polish or abrasive household cleaning products – These can strip or peel the floor finish, allowing moisture to penetrate the floorboards.